TellAimee/TellAimee/README.md

 ## Hi, My name is Amaka Ibeme 👋
-## I’m currently exploring penetration testin and soc analysis
+## I’m currently exploring Penetration testing and SOC analysis

 <!--
 **TellAimee/TellAimee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.